cosmos/cosmos-sdk/simapp/README.md

 simd testnet start --enable-logging
 ```

-At the time of this writing there is no compatible ibc-go implementation for cosmos-sdk `v0.47.x`.
+At the time of this writing there's [work on ibc-go for v0.47.x here](https://github.com/cosmos/ibc-go/pull/2672).

 The latest fully supported ibc-go implementation uses `v0.46.x` and   there is a compatible cosmwasm here:

 https://github.com/CosmWasm/wasmd/pull/938/